What is our primary use case?

 While the automation is being done, we use it as a platform.
-Then, depending on the number of users needed, we apply the corresponding licenses.
+Then, depending on the number of users/ bots needed, we apply for the corresponding licenses.

 You might have a lot of steps where you need to either extract data, repeat data, or collect data.
 All of those processes can be automated through RPA, and especially Automation Anywhere.
 You can use even automation from the server side, not just websites.
 The only constraint is that the process should not require human intervention and decision making.

 We see the application in the

 # Health care in terms of claim processing.

 E.g. in F&A, if you're doing invoice processing where the entire process is manual, and the analyst has to go through the invoice to determine invoice details, discount on the payment or a penalty should be levied.
 In such cases, you can scan this information through an OCR, which is an optical character recognition tool.
 Then, the rest of the information can be pretty much retrieved by the RPA, which means the RPA will scan the information to classify this information and fill up the web form.
 This will be sent to the ERP.
 This is how the workflow would look like.

 Wherever you can put

 # a rule-based system, you can automate all of the processes.
 In our company, all these processes are manual and you might have 50 to 60 people supporting this process for a mid-size company.
 You can automate it and almost reduce the manual effort by almost 40 to 50 percent, depending upon how many techs are enrolled and what is the effort being spent in order to process transaction volumes.

 I have been familiar with a couple of projects where this was implemented in cash applications or invoice processing, and they could automate these steps.
 So, I'm familiar with some of the back-end processes and where they are getting automated.